 Scarborough’s libraries are vibrant places to learn, gather and create.
 Glenn supports literacy programs and enhanced library facilities, which benefit children and all members of our community.
 If you haven’t already had the opportunity, do explore Bendale Library or the new Scarborough Civic Centre Library sometime soon!
 Read More…

-Local youth will have a new option for learning when a French language Catholic school opens in Scarborough this September.
+Local youth will have a new option for learning when a French language Catholic school opens in Scarborough in September 2017.
 The school, at 2850 Eglinton Ave.
-East near McCowan Road, will open this fall for students in grades 7 to 9.
-It will gradually offer all high school grades, as it grows towards its capacity of 500 students.
+East near McCowan Road, will originally open for students in grades 7 to 9.
+It will gradually offer all high school grades as it grows towards its capacity of 500 students.
 About 60 per cent of the school will be covered by a 2,800-square-metre green roof, which will receive up to $100,000 in funding from the City’s Eco-Roof Incentive Program, an initiative that was supported by Glenn.
 The Conseil scolaire de district catholique Centre-Sud is grateful to Glenn for his support in constructing Scarborough’s latest French Catholic high school, École secondaire catholique Toronto-Est. In addition to featuring the latest digital technology, the school will offer a unique sports, leadership, health and wellness program that promotes healthy living.
 Local Grade 5 and 6 students—who could be among the school’s first students—took part in a groundbreaking ceremony when construction began in 2015 (see photo).

 Street corners with concrete, asphalt, traffic lights, hydro poles, trash cans and utility boxes all scrunched together in a small space can be downright ugly!
 Glenn tries to beautify our community whenever an opportunity arises.
 For example, during the repaving of Lawrence Avenue, Glenn worked countless hours with City staff to improve the run-down corner of Lawrence and McCowan.
 Glenn had City staff install a sitting wall, replace a dying tree with a healthy new one, install new garbage cans and a newspaper stand, plant shrubs, fix the broken curb and sidewalk at the RBC driveway, plant trees in front of the Shoppers plaza, and create a walkway to the RBC plaza where there was once a dirt path.
 This was a huge amount of work and attention to detail for just one corner, but Glenn believes every bit of Scarborough deserves to be polished and attractive.
 Combined with the landscaping improvements that the Scarborough Hospital has made to the northwest corner, the intersection is now something to be proud of!